-Blockchain was initially developed for maintaining Bitcoin transaction and has applications beyond crypto currencies, and now, it is redefining electronic transactions.
+Blockchain initially developed for maintaining bitcoin transactions, now has applications beyond cryptocurrencies, and is redefining electronic transactions.

-You can think of it as a distributed data store, shared among a peer-to-peer network, and with built in security and integrity and where trust is enforced by consensus among the participants.
+Imagine a distributed data store shared among a peer-to-peer network, with built-in security and integrity, and where trust is enforced by consensus among the participants.

 Information or transactions are shared among the parties such that every party gets a copy of the centrally stored information.
 No one owns the information, but everyone can access it.
 When someone makes a change to an existing transaction, everyone has to verify and accept the change.
 Every block is secured with a combination of keys and hashes.
-It eliminated the need for a third-party to maintain trust.
+It eliminates the need for a third-party to maintain trust.
 This is the core principle of blockchain technology.

 Blockchain also supports smart contracts, which is a digitized version of a traditional contract.
 These smart contracts are programmed to self-execute when pre-defined conditions are met.